Bruce Harrell leads in Seattle mayoral primary contest, followed by M. Lorena González

 Langlie, 58, is a construction industry executive and provided voters with a more conservative choice.
 Sixkiller, 43, served until recently as a deputy mayor under Durkan and positioned himself as a continuity candidate.

-Houston, 32, an urbanist architect, ran to the left and wooed young voters, vowing to try to defund the police and allow new apartments on all residential blocks.
+Houston, 32, an urbanist architect, wooed young voters, vowing to try to defund the police and allow new apartments on all residential blocks.

-Homelessness was the primary’s dominant issue, as a controversial city charter amendment proposed by downtown business leaders for the November ballot drove a wedge between the contenders.
+Homelessness was the primary’s dominant issue, as a controversial city charter amendment proposed by business leaders for the November ballot drove a wedge between the contenders.

 Harrell and Farrell supported the Compassion Seattle proposal, siding with proponents who said it would compel City Hall to provide more shelter, while González and Houston opposed it, siding with critics who said it would write encampment removals into the charter without providing any additional shelter funding.